Chikayo-k/pp1-hotspring-ck/README.md

 ![Tested with the HTML Validator](./readme/media/html-validator.png)

 **CSS** <br>
-No errors adn warnings and have been tested with the [W3C CSS validator](https://jigsaw.w3.org/css-validator)
+No errors and warnings and have been tested with the [W3C CSS validator](https://jigsaw.w3.org/css-validator)

 ![Tested with the CSS validator](./readme/media/css-validator.png)